pyeventsourcing/eventsourcing/docs/topics/process.rst

 In the orders policy test below, an existing order is marked as reserved because a reservation was created.
-The only complication comes from needing to prepare at least a fake repository and a domain event, given as required arguments when calling the policy.
-If the policy response depends on already existing aggregates, will need to be added to the fake repository.
+The only complication comes from needing to prepare at least a fake repository and a domain event, given as required arguments when calling the policy in the test.
+If the policy response depends on already existing aggregates, they will need to be added to the fake repository.
 A Python dict can function effectively as a fake repository in such tests.
-It seems simplest to directly use the model domain event classes and aggregate classes in these tests, rather than coding test doubles.
+It seems simplest to directly use the model domain event classes and aggregate classes in these tests, rather than coding `test doubles <https://martinfowler.com/bliki/TestDouble.html>`__.

 .. code:: python